 Other Recommended Courses and Activities

-This concentration can be effectively combined with any of the other concentration areas.
+This specialization can be effectively combined with any of the other specialization areas.
 Foreign Language and/or Culture courses would be beneficial.
 The following activities are recommended: Study Abroad Experiences, International Internship Experiences, International Case Competitions, International Project Courses, and informal language courses through Purdue’s Confucius Institute and the International Center.